intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

     - Access restrictions for accessing the peer organization's working documents or standards.
     - Ability to participate and contribute directly in the peer organization's groups and forums.
     - Ability to participate in and contribute to the ongoing work of the peer organization.

-Without the combination of both the need and the requirements for a formal liaison relationship, the IETF will collaborate with the peer organization in an informal relationship ({{informal}}).

 There is no set process or form for establishing a formal liaison relationship;
 the IETF participants and the peer organization can initiate a conversation with